TWiStErRob/net.twisterrob.ghlint/README.md

  * [x] Validate the syntax of the workflow YAML files via JSON-schema (this is required for other steps).
  * [x] Hand-crafted semantic rules and strongly typed object model.
+ * [ ] Opinionated workflow file formatter.
+ * [ ] GitHub Action to make it easier to select which files.
  * [ ] Support for the full workflow syntax.
        Hopefully via generated code based on the JSON-schema.
  * [ ] Custom third-party rules (plugins)